Sabryr/hpc-intro/_episodes/13-scheduler.md

 Comments in UNIX (denoted by `#`) are typically ignored.
 But there are exceptions.
-For instance the special `#!` comment at the beginning of scripts specifies what program should be used to run it (typically `/bin/bash`).
-Schedulers like SLURM also have a special comment used to denote special scheduler-specific options.
-Though these comments differ from scheduler to scheduler, SLURM's special comment is `#SBATCH`.
+For instance the special `#!` comment at the beginning of scripts specifies what program should be used to run it
+{{ site.workshop_scheduler }} (typically `/bin/bash`).
+Schedulers like  also have a special comment used to denote special scheduler-specific options.
+Though these comments differ from scheduler to scheduler, {{ site.workshop_scheduler }}'s special comment is `#SBATCH`.
 Anything following the `#SBATCH` comment is interpreted as an instruction to the scheduler.